 I should preface this blog post with a confession.
 I have curly hair, like Shirley Temple (if I’m being honest it’s more like weird Al, but whatever).
 I have never in my life had wavy hair.
 I know absolutely nothing about how to get wavy hair (though I do know that having it makes you automatically fabulous, cc: Gisele).

 Thankfully, there are a lot of people at DevaCurl who have wavy hair.
 Stylists included.
-And it is to them that I must attribute all of the tips and tricks that are about to blow your mind.
+And it is to them that I must attribute all of the tips and tricks on how to get wavy hair that are about to blow your mind.

 Well – when it comes to encouraging waves the secret (from your curly sisters) is scrunching.